 Most egg crafts involve decorating hard boiled eggs.
-But here’s a different way to use any eggs leftover from the Bacon and Eggs Benedict with Mixed Greens & Asparagus Recipe in a fun kids craft: painting with egg yolks!
+But here's a different way to use any eggs leftover from our Eggs Benedict with Bacon & Asparagus Recipe in a fun kids craft: painting with egg yolks!
 When you add egg yolks to regular paint, it creates a pearly sheen on paper as it dries.

 Now, you know your kids.
 If your kid is prone to putting everything in his/her mouth, painting with egg yolks may be an unsafe craft.
 Consuming raw eggs can put a person at risk of salmonilla.
 However, if your kids are older or simply don't feel that annoying need to stick everything in their mouths, this is such a super fun and creative craft!
 To see if this craft is right for your kids, check out my blog entry.

 And before you get started, you may want to pause to share some interesting facts about this meal's featured ingredient:

 - Sketch simple drawings on a couple thick pieces of paper with a pen/pencil (maybe characters, animals, etc that your kids like).
 Older kids might want to do the sketches themselves.

 - Separate the yolks from the egg whites.*

 - Place each egg yolk in a container.*

 - Pour a generous drop of colored paint into each container of egg yolk and mix together.
 The more paint you add, the more vibrant the egg yolk paint will look.